Why Choose a Self-Drive Road Trip Around Iceland

 Get excited about your adventure!
 From there, we'll take care of the details!
 All you have to do is drive and enjoy.
 A typical self-drive trip includes the following:

-- Accommodations in category 1, 2, or 3—your choice
+- Accommodations in various categories —your choice

 - Detailed itinerary with carefully marked route and accommodation maps